Jane Bond Cafe,Uptown Waterloo, February-mid, 2008

 With a grab of the pen I get up, say my goodbyes,

+and carry on into the street.
 I leave the bar, with pen, napkin and smirk.A scribble scratched off the edge of a page.

 This poem's for you, Sellout Sista